Monitoring job progress and job efficiency¶

 comment

-field shows GPU performance info (custom setup at Aalto),sacct -j JOBID -o comment -p
+field shows GPU performance info and ,sacct -j JOBID -o comment -p

 When running jobs, one usually wants to do monitoring at various different stages: